dbeltman/MountnSync/README.md

     -v /var/run/docker.sock:/var/run/docker.sock \
     --name mountnsync \
     dockerdaan/mountnsync:latest \
-    --backup all --destination --archive /your/backup/location <containername>
+    --backup all --type container --destination --archive /your/backup/location <containername>
 ```
 > The --archive flag will create an archive of the latest backup in /your/backup/location/$containername/archives/$containername$timestamp.tar.gz